How tracking in Clue helped me accept my non-binary identity

 That taboo I felt I was breaking when discussing my period as a teenager is still prevalent now, and it’s one we can only truly break if we break it for everyone.
 Gender neutral language isn’t a trend or fad; it’s a movement to enable more people to discuss their experiences, with menstruation or anything else, authentically and honestly.
 There is so much more progress to be made to adopt neutral terminologies within English as well as within all other languages, but companies like Clue, Thinx, Aisle, and others are paving the way for a brighter, more inclusive future.
 And that’s something to celebrate.

-Download Clue to track your period.
+Download Clue to track your cycle symptoms in an inclusive, gender-neutral app.